smutt/rssac002-web-api/README.md

 #### week
 `week` may be set or not set for all entry points.
 If set, data is returned per ISO 8601 week instead of per date.
-The first week is the week containing `start_date`, and the last week is the week containing `end_date`.
+The first week is the week containing `start_date`.
+The last week is the week ending on the Sunday prior to, or on, `end_date`.

 The values for each date in a week are summed together.
 If the value for a date is `null`, a value of `0` is used instead.